What is a canning machine?

 The filling machine injects the product into the can, while the can seamer secures the lid or end onto the can.
 Depending on the type of beverage being canned, the machine may also incorporate additional components such as a nitro doser to add a drop of nitrogen in the can before sealing the lid.

-What are different types of canning systems?
+What are different types of canning machines?

 - Rotary and linear models;